LivePersonInc/developer-center/pages/documents/RichMessaging/AppleBusinessChatTemplates/apple-auth.md

 See [how to send Structured Content](structured-content-introduction-to-structured-content.html#how-to-send-structured-content-to-the-conversation) for a background on how to send these.

-The **body** template will only define how the Apple Auth bubble is displayed in the LiveEngage agent workspace.
+The **body** template will only define how the Apple Auth bubble is displayed in the Conversational Cloud agent workspace.
 The **metadata** template will define how the bubble is displayed in the consumer's Messages thread.

 **Agent sends auth request to consumer via Agent Workspace SDK widget**